Ensembl/WiggleTools/README.txt

 	Note that wiggletools assumes that every bam file has an index .bai file next to it.

 Outputs:
-	The program outputs a wiggle file in stdout unless the output is squashed
+	The program outputs a wiggle file in stdout unless the output is squashed with the 'do' command;

 Command line:
 	wiggletools --help
-	wiggletools ' program '
+	wiggletools program

 Program grammar:
 	program = do (command) | (command)                ## 'do' is short for 'just do it and don't print it out'